 But what if the boom is just a bubble?

-In recent years Americans have been hearing that the United States is poised to regain its role as the world’s premier oil and natural gas producer, thanks to the widespread use of horizontal drilling and hydraulic fracturing (“fracking”).
+Despite recent declines in oil and natural gas production, Americans continue to be told that the United States is destined to have growing supplies of both, thanks to the widespread use of horizontal drilling and hydraulic fracturing (“fracking”).
 This “shale revolution,” we’re told, will fundamentally change the U.S. energy picture for decades to come—leading to energy independence, a rebirth of U.S. manufacturing, and a surplus supply of both oil and natural gas that can be exported to allies around the world.
 This promise of oil and natural gas abundance is influencing climate policy, foreign policy, and investments in alternative energy sources.

 The primary source for these rosy expectations of future production is the U.S. Department of Energy’s Energy Information Administration (EIA).